ModiaSim/SignalTablesInterface_WGLMakie.jl/README.md

-This package is an interface from [SignalTables](https://github.com/ModiaSim/SignalTables.jl) to [WGLMakie](https://github.com/JuliaPlots/Makie.jl) (= Julia interface to backend WGLMakie of Makie.jl) in order to be able to perform convenient line plots in SignalTables via GLMakie.
+This package is an interface from [SignalTables](https://github.com/ModiaSim/SignalTables.jl) to [WGLMakie](https://github.com/JuliaPlots/Makie.jl) (= Julia interface to backend WGLMakie of Makie.jl) in order to be able to perform convenient line plots in SignalTables via WGLMakie.

 This package is usually not directly used, but is activated via package [SignalTables](https://github.com/ModiaSim/SignalTables.jl).